Email has become an indispensable tool for professional communication in today’s digital age.

 Where’s the proposal?
 You’re running out of time!
 Get it to me NOW!!!

-Note: The second example exhibits poor email etiquette due to the use of all caps, exclamation marks, and an unprofessional tone.
+Note: The second example exhibits poor email etiquette due to using all caps, exclamation marks, and an unprofessional tone.

-In conclusion, mastering email etiquette, telephone etiquette, and business etiquette is crucial for maintaining effective and respectful communication in both professional and personal settings.
+In conclusion, mastering email, telephone, and business etiquette is crucial for maintaining effective and respectful communication in both professional and personal settings.

-By adhering to the discussed techniques, features, benefits, and best practices, you can make your email communication more efficient and leave a positive impression on recipients.
+By adhering to the techniques, features, benefits, and best practices discussed, you can make your email communication more efficient and leave a positive impression on recipients.